farazAV/AppVirality-Android-SDK-2.0/README.md

 <b>NOTE:</b> You must check for <i>refreshImages</i> value and download the images for the campaign if its true, whenever you use the <i>CampaignDetailsReadyListener</i> callback because this value will be provided only once whenever campaign data will change.
 So in order to have latest campaign images you must check <i>refreshImages</i> value each time you use this callback.

-Tip: Let the App users know about referral program by showing mini notification or some banner to achieve great results.

 #### Option 2 - Launch from Popup

 You can launch the growth hack from popup dialog.
 You can configure the popup dialog message and style from AppVirality dashboard and you need not update your app every time you make the modifications.